-Erin Burke (students with last names A-J)
+- Erin Burke (seniors with last names A-J)

-Ron Padgett (students with last names K-Z)
+- Ron Padgett (seniors with last names K-Z)

-In freshman year, counselors focus on assisting students with the personal and academic transition to high school.
+In freshman year, counselors and academic advisors focus on assisting students with the personal and academic transition to high school.
 Each student will have regularly scheduled meetings in both group and individual settings to discuss involvement in extra-curricular activities, strong study skills, time management strategies, and other topics.
 Freshmen are introduced to Naviance, an online college planning program, and complete the Learning Styles section and begin the Resume Builder.

-Counselors will help interpret standardized test results and discuss strategies for improvement on test performance.
+Counselors will help interpret standardized test results and discuss strategies for improvement in test performance.
 In the fall, freshmen will take the PLAN, a retired Pre-ACT test.
 This test assesses student readiness in English, math, reading, and science.